csbgl/pwp/README.md

 - Create a Password file in plaintext?
 No
 - Create a Password file and encrypt that?
 Better.
-  - Use symmentric encryption?
+  - Use symmetric encryption?
 No. You need to store the PSK in plain.
-  - Use asymetric encryption?
+  - Use asymmetric encryption?
 No. You need to have the privekey in plaintext.

 That's what PWP can help.